-The Best Way to Cut Corn Kernels from the Cob Without Them Flying Everywhere, According to Our Test Kitchen
+How to Cut Corn Off the Cob, According to Our Test Kitchen

 In the summer when I can get farm-fresh corn, I love grilling the corn and then cutting the kernels off to use in salads, grain bowls, esquites and tacos.
 I also love cutting the corn off the cob before cooking and sautéing it with other vegetables as a pasta topper or side.
 What I don't love is how messy cutting corn from the cob can be—if you just stick the cob on a cutting board and start slicing, some of the kernels always seems to end up on the counter and floor (and under the fridge and oven where you can't reach them).

-To help solve the case of the flying kernels, I checked in with some members of the EatingWell Test Kitchen for their advice on how best to cut kernels from the cob.
-I also have my own trusty method, which I'll share.
+To help solve the case of the flying kernels, I checked in with some members of the EatingWell Test Kitchen for their advice on the best way to cut kernels from the cob.
+Here's how to cut corn kernels off the cob.

 The Best Ways to Cut Corn from the Cob